RTUStudio/RSFramework/README.md

 # RSFramework

-Framework for Bukkit RSPlugin (Bukkit/Velocity/Bungeecord)
+Framework Bukkit Plugin for RSPlugin (Spigot/Paper/Folia/Velocity/Bungee/Hybrid)

 - Send packets to a proxy and another server without developing a plugin for the proxy.
-- Store data in a JSON-based structure with support for MySQL, MongoDB, and JSON files.
+- Store data in a JSON-based structure with support for MySQL, MariaDB, MongoDB, and JSON files.
-- A simple utility for managing custom items and blocks, compatible with tools like ItemsAdder, Oraxen, Nexo and MMOItems​
+- A simple utility for managing custom items and blocks, compatible with tools like ItemsAdder, Oraxen, Nexo, MMOItems and EcoItems

 ## How to Build?